IBM/z_ansible_collections_doc/source/configuration/configuration.rst

 Software Configuration
 ======================

-Ansible is agentless automation software installed on the control node.
-From the control node, Ansible will interact with the managed node remotely using SSH and REST from a command-line interface or optionally, advanced orchestration with Ansible Automation Platform.
+Ansible is agentless automation software installed on the :term:`control node<Control node>`.
+From the control node, Ansible will interact with the :term:`managed node<Managed node>` remotely using *SSH* and *REST* from a command-line interface or optionally, advanced orchestration with Ansible Automation Platform.

-The **Ansible for IBM Z** collections will require additional configuration such that **SSH** or **REST** endpoints be available and configured for communication.
+The **Ansible for IBM Z** collections will require additional configuration to ensure that **SSH** or **REST** endpoints are available and configured for communication.

-Here you will find instructions on how to configure Ansible for IBM Z collections and perform a simple module test.
+Here you will find instructions on how to configure **Ansible for IBM Z** collections and perform a simple module test.

 ..